caltechlibrary/newt/README.md

 The Newt application can be thought of as both a data router and a light weight static file server.

-Newt can route a request to a JSON data API and then optional send that result through Pandoc for further processing.
+Newt can route a request to a JSON data API and then optionally send that result through Pandoc for further processing.
 Newt runs as a localhost service only.
-To use in a production setting it would site behind a traditional web server like Apache 2 or NginX.
+To use in a production setting it would sit behind a traditional web server like Apache 2 or NginX.

 ## Motivation